japaneseredneck4/auto-morphic-subliminal/README.md

 Automatic dual-layered subliminal (with custom speed) and morphic field creation utility for Debian based systems.

-The latest stable build is in the "Releases" sidebar to the right.
-The latest unreleased version can be obtained by downloading the source code directly from GitHub.

 Creates a subliminal with ultrasound and masked component, then charges with morphic field.

 Go to the prerequisites/ folder and read the "readme.txt" file before using the utility.